flash62au/WiTcontroller/README.md

   * Option to disable the heartbeat check
 * Option to have up to 6 command sequences executed on connection
 * Option to automatically acquire a loco if there is only one loco in the roster
-* Have up to 6 throttles, each with an unlimited number of locos in consist. <br/> The default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in config_button.h)
+* Have up to 6 throttles, each with an unlimited number of locos in consist.

+  The default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in ``config_button.h``)
 * Limited dealing with unexpected disconnects.
 It will throw you back to the WiThrottle Server selection screen.
-* The boundary between short and long DCC addresses can be configured in config_buttons.h. <br/> The default is that 127 and below are Short Addresses.
+* The boundary between short and long DCC addresses can be configured in ``config_buttons.h`.

+  The default is that 127 and below are Short Addresses.
-* The default speed step (per encoder click) can be configured in config_buttons.h
+* The default speed step (per encoder click) can be configured in ``config_buttons.h``
 * The controller will automatically shut down if no SSID is selected or entered in 4 minutes (to conserve the battery)
 * Relatively easy to add/use translation files.
-* Translations files for German and Italian included.
+* Translations files for German, Italian Dutch and Chinese are included.

 **ToDo:**